cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 ================
 {: numbered="no"}

-CBOR packing was originally invented with the rest of CBOR, but did not make it into {{-orig}}, the predecessor of {{-bis}}.
+CBOR packing was part of the original proposal that turned into CBOR, but did not make it into {{-orig}}, the predecessor of {{-bis}}.
 Various attempts to come up with a specification over the years did not proceed.